desihub/fastspecfit/doc/fastphot.rst

                KCORR_Z float32            mag Like KCORR_U but for DECam z-band.
               ABSMAG_Z float32            mag Like ABSMAG_U but for DECam z-band.
          ABSMAG_IVAR_Z float32      1 / mag^2 Like ABSMAG_IVAR_U but for DECam g-band.
-              KCORR_W1 float32            mag Like KCORR_U but for DECam W1-band.
+              KCORR_W1 float32            mag Like KCORR_U but for WISE W1-band.
-             ABSMAG_W1 float32            mag Like ABSMAG_U but for DECam W1-band.
+             ABSMAG_W1 float32            mag Like ABSMAG_U but for WISE W1-band.
-        ABSMAG_IVAR_W1 float32      1 / mag^2 Like ABSMAG_IVAR_U but for DECam W1-band.
+        ABSMAG_IVAR_W1 float32      1 / mag^2 Like ABSMAG_IVAR_U but for WISE W1-band.
 ====================== =========== ========== ==========================================

 HDU02